RENEE MONTAGNE, HOST:

 JOHN DELURY: Good morning.

 ORVILLE SCHELL: Good morning.

 SCHELL: The question we really wanted to ask was, what is it that is flowing throughout this period that suddenly catalyzes in the 1980s and you get this extraordinary, very counterintuitive and unexpected period of economic dynamism.
-And one of the things that just keeps reappearing is this fixation on restoration of Chinese greatness that's sort of represented by these two characters - Fu Chun(ph) - for wealth and power.
-And it's that memory of that loss which is so deep and is now being we expressed with all this energy.
+And one of the things that just keeps reappearing is this fixation on restoration of Chinese greatness that's sort of represented by these two characters, fuqiang, for wealth and power.
+And it's that memory of that loss which is so deep and is now being reexpressed with all this energy.

 DELURY: You know, there's a different concept of shame among these reformers in the Chinese tradition.
 They're actually actively seeking to make the people feel humiliated.
 And this is a very old Confucian idea that humiliation is the source of strength.
-That once you realize your inferiority that's when you really begin to work at self-improvement.
-So that was an ancient notion that you can find 2000 years ago, being discussed in China.
-And it explodes in the modern period among these groups of thinkers and leaders that we look at, and that's very critical to understand because otherwise, the victimization complex doesn't make as much sense.
+That once you realize your inferiority, that's when you really begin to work at self-improvement.
+So that was an ancient notion that you can find 2000 years ago being discussed in China.
+And it explodes in the modern period among this group of thinkers and leaders that we look at, and that's very critical to understand because otherwise, the victimization complex doesn't make as much sense.
 You know, it's not about passivity; it's really a stimulant rather than a depressant.

-MONTAGNE: And something else you bring up, China's new president Xi Jinping has started talking about something called The China Dream.
-Where does this lie along the continuum of China's quest for wealth and power and doesn't have anything in common with the American dream?
+MONTAGNE: And something else you bring up, China's new president Xi Jinping has started talking about something called the China Dream.
+Where does this lie along the continuum of China's quest for wealth and power, and does it have anything in common with the American dream?

 DELURY: Thank you.

 MONTAGNE: You're listening to MORNING EDITION from NPR News.
 Transcript provided by NPR, Copyright NPR.